tunapro1234/YAGSL-Example/README.md

 VictorSPX class uses the absolute encoder on the module, so make sure that you provide one in the module json configs.
 You can take a look at a good example config from the src/main/deploy/swerve/nftest folder.

-I didnt test these codes on a real robot, use with caution.
 <br>

 ## YAGSL Example